kitnil/awesome/README.md

 ## Python

+- [azote](https://github.com/nwg-piotr/azote) - Wallpaper and colour manager for Sway, i3 and some other WMs
 - [elasticsearch-dsl-py](https://github.com/elastic/elasticsearch-dsl-py) - High level Python client for Elasticsearch
 - [pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 - [lookatme](https://github.com/d0c-s4vage/lookatme) - An interactive, terminal-based markdown presenter